 Massachusetts Undergraduate Research Conference

 The annual Massachusetts Undergraduate Research Conference (MassURC) brings together undergraduate students from the twenty-eight public colleges and universities within the Commonwealth.
-During this one-day event, the public has a chance to see the diverse and defining research that Massachusetts students are conducting with the support of faculty.
+During this virtual event, the public has a chance to see the diverse and defining research that Massachusetts students are conducting with the support of faculty.
 The conference serves to broaden our understanding of research, showcasing investigation in over sixty subject areas, including biochemistry, history, architecture, marketing, fine art, and sociology.
-Going beyond observing, conference attendees have a chance to engage with each researcher and get an intimate look at how the research was conducted, in addition to the purpose and outcomes.
+Going beyond observing, conference attendees have a chance to engage with undergraduate students and get an intimate look at how their research was conducted, in addition to the purpose and outcomes.

 2019 (25th Anniversary)